In Sputnik’s Orbit

 On July 8th of this year, Hurricane Beryl swept directly over Houston, leaving two and a half million people without power.
 The eye passed over my house, and our power and Internet was knocked out for 80 hours, in large part because of trees downed across lines strung along a heavily wooded and somewhat overgrown road.
 Houstonians love their trees (I do too) and with the weather this close to the gulf, the generator I installed last summer has already been pressed into service five times, including the May 16 derecho that also left a million people in the dark.
 But Beryl was the first prolonged outage that forced us to really put the new emergency power system to the test, and so I thought it appropriate to post a little report, in case anyone cares to learn from my experience.

 I’ve posted before about the generator installation and the isolated emergency circuits through which it connects to the house.
 The short version is, I didn’t want to spend the cost of a small car on a whole-house generator, but I didn’t want to leave my family with a complex, potentially hazardous system when I’m not around.
 So no hauling a generator out onto the patio and running heavy cabling through a window, and no connection through the house breaker box and confusing cutover and circuit allocation.
 The generator plugs into the house as if it were an RV, and has its own circuits and breakers.
-The family only has to plug it in, fuel it, start it, and make use of the for red emergency power outlets in the house.
+The family only has to plug it in, fuel it, start it, and make use of the four red emergency power outlets in the house.

 Observations